Skip to main content

 • “The graphics received a huge upgrade — lighting, weather, and environmental details look stunning and add a real sense of atmosphere.”

-• “The graphics on ultra look awful; the lighting in passenger trains is so bright and unrealistic, and the track mesh looks terrible.”
+• “The graphics on ultra looks awful, the lighting in passenger trains is so bright and unrealistic, the track mesh looks awful.”

 • optimization